 Thickness: 4.0 in.

-What we like: A quality crash pad at a very approachable price; built-in carpet for cleaning shoes.
+What we like: A quality crash pad at a very approachable price and weight; built-in carpet for cleaning shoes.

 What we don’t: Foam is softer than most and exterior isn’t particularly durable.

 The Metolius Session has long been one of our favorite crash pads, offering a great combination of affordability and quality.
-For just $200, it has more to offer than your standard, run-of-the-mill pad, with a variety of thoughtful features and design notes.
+It has more to offer than your standard, run-of-the-mill pad, with a variety of thoughtful features and design notes.
 We especially like the angled fold with Velcro reinforcement—unique to Metolius pads—that has all the benefits of a hinge design but diminishes the possibility of hitting the “gutter” during a fall, even on uneven terrain.
-Webbing handles make the pad easier to drag when unfolded, and the bottom and side flaps secure easily with just one buckle and reverse to protect the shoulder straps while bouldering.
-And like all Metolius pads, the Session II has a handy carpet patch to clean your climbing shoes off before each attempt.
+Webbing handles make the pad easier to drag when unfolded (though we do wish Metolius added handles on the long sides for even easier adjustment), and the bottom and side flaps secure easily with just one buckle and reverse to protect the shoulder straps while bouldering.
+Like all Metolius pads, the Session II has a handy carpet patch to clean your climbing shoes off before each attempt.
+We’d also be remiss not to point out the weight of the Session II: At just 9 pounds, it's among the lightest regular pads in this list (the BD Circuit below has it beat by a pound, however).

 Keep in mind that Metolius’ foam definitely is softer than most (including the Organic Simple above), making this pad best suited for small falls.
 You’ll risk bottoming out if you fall from high up, but its small 36 x 48-inch footprint is meant for shorter problems anyway.
-Furthermore, the Session isn’t a standout in durability with a 900-denier shell (the Simple uses 1000D and 1050D fabrics), and it only comes in a couple fairly drab colorways compared to Organic's fun and customizable offerings.
+We’ve had the best luck using it as a start pad or supplement on top of thicker pads.
+Furthermore, the Session isn’t a standout in durability with a 900-denier shell (the Simple uses 1000D and 1050D fabrics), and it only comes in a couple of fairly drab colorways compared to Organic's fun and customizable offerings.
 But we do love the Session's carpet patch and angled hinge, which the Simple lacks.
-It can't quite measure up to the Organic, but the Metolius is nevertheless a high-quality pad and a great value at $200.
+It can't quite measure up to the Organic, but the Metolius is nevertheless a high-quality pad and at a great value.

 See the Metolius Session II